asc-lab/dotnetcore-microservices-poc/README.md

 * DynamicExpresso
 * SignalR

-**Comprehensive guide describing exactly the architecture, applied design patterns and technologies can be found on our blog:**
+**Comprehensive guide describing the architecture, applied design patterns and technologies can be found on our blog:**

 * [Part 1 The Plan](https://altkomsoftware.pl/en/blog/building-microservices-net-core-part-1-plan/)
 * [Part 2 Shaping microservice internal architecture with CQRS and MediatR](https://altkomsoftware.pl/en/blog/microservices-net-core-cqrs-mediatr/)